A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: No fuzzy insulation

-Teva’s ReEmber camp shoes are a bit less slipper and a bit more versatile camping/vanlife slip on, but that doesn’t mean they are any less awesome.
+Teva’s ReEmber camp shoes are a bit less slipper and a bit more versatile camping/vanlife slip-on, but that doesn’t mean they are any less awesome.
 Recycled materials are used throughout, meaning these are a great pick for those who want to tread lightly on Mother Earth, the heel folds down so you can slip your foot in, and can be folded back up for “sport mode,” the slippers are relatively packable, and so far, super durable.

-When we think of slippers, some sort of fuzzy insulation tends to be the norm, but the lack of it in the Teva ReEmbers makes these slippers incredibly versatile for all-day wear, sandy or dirty environments that would do a number on some cozy fuzz, etc. And even without the fuzzy insulation, these are plenty warm slip ons.
+When we think of slippers, some sort of fuzzy insulation tends to be the norm, but the lack of it in the Teva ReEmbers makes these slippers incredibly versatile for all-day wear, sandy or dirty environments that would do a number on some cozy fuzz, etc. And even without the fuzzy insulation, these are plenty warm for slip-ons.
 For a bit more coziness, the Teva ReEmber Terrain Mid brings a mid-height upper, sacrificing the slip-on ease in exchange for warmth.

 Best Budget Camping Slippers